ShubhamkumarAnand/better-db-tool/README.md

 # kysely-Prisma

-Prisma for Schema + Migration
+- Prisma for Database Schema + Migration
-Kysely for querying the data from the database
+- Kysely for querying the data from the database
+- Hono as backend framework

 ## Instructions